Ministry-for-Primary-Industries/FarmEmissionsModel/README.md

 ### 3. Add Lookup Tables

-Static lookup tables containing parameter values used by FEM are provided on the [MPI website in a zip archive](https://www.mpi.govt.nz/dmsdocument/66681) "Click to download lookup tables").
+Static lookup tables containing parameter values used by FEM are provided on the [MPI website in a zip archive](https://www.mpi.govt.nz/dmsdocument/66681 "Click to download lookup tables").

 Extract the archive into the repository's root directory such that filepaths follow a structure of: `FarmEmissionsModel/FEM_lookups/{version}/lookup_{x}.csv`.

 ### 4. Add Farm Data

-Farm data inputs must conform to the [FEM data specification](https://www.mpi.govt.nz/dmsdocument/67533).
+Farm data inputs must conform to the [FEM data specification](https://www.mpi.govt.nz/dmsdocument/67533 "Click to download data specfication").

 Add conformant CSV or JSON data into an appropriate folder (default location: `FarmEmissionsModel/data_input/`).

-We recommend initially starting with our [example data](https://www.mpi.govt.nz/dmsdocument/67536).
+We recommend initially starting with our [example data](https://www.mpi.govt.nz/dmsdocument/67536 "Click to download example data").

 *Note there is currently limited validation performed on input data but the majority of anticipated logic is described in the Data Specification.
 In future we intend for run_FEM.R to perform this validation and output error logs.*